SystemRDL/systemrdl-compiler/docs/api/udp.rst

 These UDPs are declared within the user's SystemRDL source code prior to use.
 Inevitably, these UDPs are processed by a downstream tool that has some well-defined semantics for these language extensions.
-This compiler provides an API that allows tool develoers to define additional validation for these properties.
+This compiler provides an API that allows tool developers to define additional validation for these properties.